 The flagship component of Learning Undefeated is a 45-foot wet lab housed in a tractor trailer, which can accommodate classes of up to 32 students.
 The mobile laboratory is fully self-contained, with its own power and water supply.
 As a mobile unit, it can serve a different school each day or serve a single school for a longer period of time.

-Schools will be able to choose from nearly a dozen hands-on biology, chemistry, forensics, and environmental science activities suitable for grades 6-12.
+Schools may choose from nearly a dozen hands-on biology, chemistry, forensics, and environmental science activities suitable for grades 6-12.
 The flexible curriculum connects relevant issues in STEM discovery to the recovery effort, allowing students to explore topics such as water quality and filtration, DNA extraction, genetics and heredity, wildlife forensics, and testing soil for contaminants.
 MdBio’s curriculum has been developed over fifteen years and has served more than 150,000 high school students since its creation in 2003.
 Learn more about MdBio’s mobile lab curriculum >

 Community Outreach for Families and Students

-During the weekends, the laboratory will be made available for community events, and hosting activities for students so that parents can meet with relief services and other public agencies.The program uses the near-peer mentorship model, keeping students engaged and providing them with inspiring role models from the local community who are invested in their success during a time when many other things are uncertain.
+During the weekends, the laboratory may be made available for community events, and hosting activities for students so that parents can meet with relief services and other public agencies.The program uses the near-peer mentorship model, keeping students engaged and providing them with inspiring role models from the local community who are invested in their success during a time when many other things are uncertain.
 Program instructors will be trained to recognize the warning signs of childhood trauma, certified in Youth Mental Health First Aid, and will have access to resources to assist students and families whose students are suffering from traumatic stress following the disaster.

 As of the start of the 2017/18 school year, more than ten percent of southeast Texas schools are closed indefinitely with some entire school districts along the gulf coast of Texas and Louisiana shuttered completely.
 It is estimated that more than 200,000 students will experience long-term educational and psychological impacts from Hurricane Harvey, with low-income communities and communities of color disproportionately affected.